 • Bancontact – Mistercash

-AllSecure will be working to ensure our top-performing acquirers are available for 3DS 2.0 processing by the time the service is launched, and we will continue to update the remaining connected acquirers throughout 2019.
+We will ensure that our top-performing acquirers are ready for 3DS 2.0 processing by the service launch, and we will continue updating the remaining connected acquirers throughout 2019.
 AllSecure will request, import and maintain all certificates required for 3D Secure processing.

 AllSecure will continue to support 3DS 1.0 alongside 2.0, until further notice from card schemes on timings for deprecation of the older version.
 The cost for a 3DS 2.0 transaction will remain in line with the current cost for a 3DS 1.0 transaction, as stipulated in AllSecure commercial contracts.